Line of Credit

 - You are not entitled to an extension of time to resolve a maintenance call.

-- If your assets are liquidated by the bank, there may be adverse tax or other consequences.
+- If your assets are liquidated, there may be adverse tax or other consequences.

 - A Line of Credit is an uncommitted demand facility, which means the bank may demand full or partial repayment at any time or elect not to advance funds.